 SafeWise, a safety information website, used NHTSA data to identify the states with the most and least fatalities from impaired driving crashes.
 SafeWise reported that Alabama had the fifth-highest fatality rate in the United States with 5.49 impaired driving deaths per 100,000 people.
 New Jersey had the best (1.38) while Wyoming had the worst rate (7.59).

 Crash Facts from the Alabama Department of Transportation (ALDOT) stated that 10,009 drivers influenced by alcohol or drugs were involved in crashes in a single recent year.
 Of these drivers, roughly 6,500 were men, while less than 3,000 were women.
-The percentage of DUI crashes by day broke down such that Sunday had the highest percentage with 33.6 percent, followed by Saturday with 29.6 percent and Friday with 23.6 percent.
+The percentage of DUI crashes by the day broke down such that Sunday had the highest percentage with 33.6 percent, followed by Saturday with 29.6 percent and Friday with 23.6 percent.

 How Morris, King & Hodge, P.C., Can Help

 If you suffered severe injuries or lost a loved one in a drunk driving accident in Florence or a surrounding area of Alabama, you deserve quality legal representation.
-Morris, King & Hodge, P.C., will compassionately handle your case on a contingency fee basis, which means you won’t pay us a penny until we secure compensation for you.
+Morris, King & Hodge, P.C., will compassionately handle your Florence car accident case on a contingency fee basis, which means you won’t pay us a penny until we secure compensation for you.

 Drinking and Driving Charges